veldhub/veld_chain__demo_teitok-tools/README.md

 docker compose -f veld_udpipe2teitok.yaml up
 ```

-See inside the respective chain yaml files for more information.
+See inside the respective chain yaml files within this repo, or the code veld yaml files within the
+submodule, for more information.